Lathe

 Your workspace survives

-Unlike ephemeral code interpreters, your Lathe sandbox is yours.
-It has your files, your installed packages, your git repos, your running servers.
-Start a conversation Monday, come back Wednesday — everything is where you left it.
+ChatGPT's code interpreter resets every conversation.
+Lathe doesn't.
+Your sandbox is yours: files, installed packages, git repos, running servers.
+Start a conversation Monday, come back Wednesday, everything is where you left it.

-The sandbox sleeps when idle (15 min default) and archives after an hour.
-The next tool call wakes it transparently.
+The sandbox stops after ~15 minutes of idle, then archives about an hour later.
+Either way, the next tool call wakes it transparently: your files and installed packages survive both.
+Only running processes are lost.
 If you want a clean slate, ask the model to destroy it.

 User settings